kmandalas/spring-boot-vci-vp/README.md

 <details>
 <summary>⚠️ Disclaimer</summary>

-This article describes an **experimental project** created for learning and demonstration purposes.
+This repo contains an **experimental project** created for learning and demonstration purposes.
 The implementation is **not intended for production** use.

 </details>